-Regarded as the best all-around catcher in Irish history, Kris Ganeff is now in her 12th year of work with the Notre Dame softball program and returns to the dugout in 2013 as an associate coach.
+Regarded as the best all-around catcher in Irish history, Kris Ganeff is now in her 13th year of work with the Notre Dame softball program.

-Ganeff, elevated to her current position in August 2012, spearheads the recruiting efforts for the Irish, which annually attracts the top players from across the nation.
+Ganeff, elevated to her current position of associate coach in August 2012, spearheads the recruiting efforts for the Irish, which annually attracts the top players from across the nation.
 In addition to being the program's recruiting coordinator, she also runs and directs Notre Dame's camps and clinics.